Walter S. Crosley: Retirement

 After his retirement, Admiral Crosley was elected president director of the International Hydrographic Bureau at Monte Carlo, Monaco, in April 1937, and served in that capacity until his resignation in June 1938 on account of ill health.
-He died on January 6, 1939, at Johns Hopkins University Hospital, Baltimore, Maryland, and was buried at Arlington National Cemetery.
+He died on January 6, 1939, at Johns Hopkins Hospital in Baltimore, Maryland, and was buried at Arlington National Cemetery.

 Admiral Crosley was a member of the Sons of the American Revolution.